0atman/blaze/README.md

 # Quickstart

-Download the script, put it somewhere on your `PATH`, and make it executable:
+Download the script, put it somewhere on your `PATH`, and make it executable, eg:

 ```shell
 sudo wget blaze.oat.sh/blaze -O /usr/bin/blaze && \